Background & Inspiration

 But why does a Man who is delivered yet thinks he is free do this?

-This is because the systems of oppression still ruling his mind have convinced him that everyone who looks like him can ever succeed, is not worthy of success and is destined to remain a bottom-feeder, a beggar, a jobber and a slave to the systems established by the oppressor.
+This is because the systems of oppression still ruling his mind have convinced him that everyone who looks like him can never succeed, is not worthy of success and is destined to remain a bottom-feeder, a beggar, a jobber and a slave to the systems established by the oppressor.

 Furthermore, because his mind is conditioned to think, see and confess lack, shortages, minimum wage, a pay-check, salary, vacation, title and retirement, when he sees anyone who looks like him truly succeed, the spirit of fear violently seizes him and screams in his mind that the only position of leadership that was available, the sole seat of authority and honor that was available has been taken away thus his dream and hope of success has been jeopardized.